Art and Design

 - Use sketch books to record their observations and use them to review and revisit ideas.

 - Improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials (for example pencil, charcoal, paint, clay).

 - Be taught about great artists, architects and designers in history.

 Christmas Art Around the Village

-In 2020 and 2021 the children created art work that was displayed around the village for their families and community to enjoy.
+At Christmas the children create art work that is displayed around the village for their families and community to enjoy.

 Easter 2023 Art Competition

 The children have been challenged to draw a black and white picture of school on A4 paper in landscape orientation.
 All entries will be judged and the winning entry will be turned into an installation that will be placed outside on our school wall.
 We only require the outline of the school as all children will participate in filling in the detail and colour on the final installation.
 All entries need to be returned by Monday 24th April 2023.

 There are some ideas to inspire you in our presentation here.